ambika-ks/MyWorks1/NODE MINI-PROJECT/README.md

 # Mini-Project

-In this activity, you will build a command-line tool that generates an HTML portfolio page from user input.
+Build a command-line tool that generates an HTML portfolio page from user input.

 ## Instructions